The Works of Richard Westcott

 Why is everything free?

 Doesn’t that mean my work is worthless?
 No. It means that no one knows who I am as an author and I am not comfortable asking people to pay for my writing when it is an entirely unknown quantity.
 Also, I have no money to pay for an Amazon self-published book.
 But can’t you make a self-published book for free on Amazon (you ask (go ahead, do it)?
-Maybe, but then, being totally blind I, or some others I know, couldn’t read it because producing an audio book is very expensive.
+Maybe, but then, being totally blind I, and other blind folk, couldn’t read it.
 (Also, see above about no one knows.
 But, you ask: Isn’t this degrading to other struggling authors who are charging for their work?
 Ah, I say, their work may be better than mine.
-Send your comments and questions to info@westcottpress.net
+Send your comments and questions to richardwestcott3000

 So with that – enjoy!